 Karin H. Wang was appointed Executive Director of the David J. Epstein Program in Public Interest Law and Policy in July 2018.
 Before joining UCLA Law, Karin was the Vice President of Programs and Communications at Asian Americans Advancing Justice – Los Angeles.
 Earlier in her career, she directed Advancing Justice-LA's immigrant rights project; launched the Los Angeles civil rights field office of the U.S. Department of Health & Human Services; and was a litigation associate at Morrison & Foerster in San Francisco.
 She has served on or chaired the boards of many legal organizations at the state and local level, focused on legal access and diversity issues, and has received a number of awards for her activism and leadership.
 As Epstein Program Executive Director, Karin oversees the public interest curriculum and programs at UCLA Law, strengthens the law school's relationships with public interest alumni and the broader public interest community, and supports students seeking public interest careers.
 Karin earned her B.S. in Finance summa cum laude from the University of Illinois, Urbana-Champaign, and her J.D. from UC Berkeley School of Law.

-Assistant Director of Public Interest Counseling
+Assistant Director of the Office of Public Interest Programs

 Administrative Programs Coordinator